 Although housed in the Department of History & Political Science, IPPS is open to all students with a passion for politics and public affairs.
 You will engage with peers, faculty, and civic leaders to discuss issues of political importance and prepare for a career in public service.

-To enrich and promote the quality of civic life and public affairs by building bridges between PLNU and the world of politics.
+The purpose of the IPPS is to enrich and promote the quality of civic life and public affairs by building bridges between PLNU and the world of politics.

 What is IPPS?